iondrimba/vimeo-api-test/README.md

  * Module system CommonJs (browserify)

 > In order to test if Pushstate is working
-> you have to host it on apache so it can reads the .htaccess file for
+> you have to host it on apache so it can reads the .htaccess file

 __Includes:__
   * BrowserSync